NickMRamirez/katacoda-scenarios/katacodacomnramirezlearn-haproxy/intro.md

 # Intro to HAProxy Concepts

 HAProxy is built from the ground up to be a **load balancer**.
-That focus guides how network concepts are represented within its *haproxy.cfg* configuration file.
+That singular focus guides how concepts are represented within its *haproxy.cfg* configuration file.

 A load balancer: